schase15/schase15.github.io/_posts/2020-04-03-mental-health.md

 In 2017, there were over 2.9 million patients admitted to hospitals, both public and private, as inpatients across the state of New York.
 Admission as an inpatient is reserved for those who are extremely ill; for those who require staying at the hospital overnight for extended treatment, observation and rehabilitation.

-What are the major metrics contributing to hospital inpatient admissions?
+What are the major metrics leading to these hospital admissions?
 As we explore the inpatient discharge records for New York State in 2017, we aim to get a better understanding of the major health issues and how they are affecting each age group.
-Furthermore, we will delve deeper into an under acknowledged category that is driving hospital admissions for those between the age of 18 and 50 years old.
+Furthermore, we will delve deeper into an under appreciated category that is driving hospital admissions for those between the age of 18 and 50 years old: mental health.

-By pulling out the top seven major diagnostic disorder categories we can see trends emerge by different age groups.
+By examining the top seven major diagnostic disorder categories we can see trends emerge by different age groups.
 It is important to note that these numbers were normalized in order to more accurately compare categories between age groups.
-Category percentages of total admissions by age group were used instead of the sheer frequency count.
+Percentages of total admissions by age group were used instead of the sheer frequency count.

 <img src="/img/Health_Age_Final.png">

 By looking at this graph we can clearly see a few things.
-While the proportion of major nervous system and digestive disorders stay relatively stagnant throughout each age group, circulatory and musculoskeletal disorders increase steadily.
+While the proportion of major nervous system and digestive disorders stay relatively stagnant throughout each age group, circulatory and musculoskeletal disorders increase steadily with age.
 Respiratory diseases account for the largest percentage of hospital admissions as a minor and then drops dramatically in young adults before steadily increasing in seniors.
 The rate of being hospitalized due to serious infections increases in people over 50.

-But what is the striking spike that is the driving cause for hospital admissions for young and middle-aged adults?
+But what is the striking purple spike that is the driving cause for hospital admissions for young and middle-aged adults?
 What is causing hospital inpatient admittance when this group is supposed to be in the prime of their lives?
 That category is mental health.

 > “What mental health needs is more sunlight, more candor, and more unashamed conversation.” <br>